 For this 7th edition, we have compiled quite a hectic agenda involving top-notch TVET practitioners, international organizations, schools, youth groups, political bodies, and companies, so that all voices about “how to redefine the future of learning” could be heard and shared.

-The conference took place on November 15-18 in partnership with major international organizations such as IVETA, AER, ENNI, EAPRIL, ETF, ECCTIS, Colombo Plan Staff College, ITCILO and IDEB, and the participation rate and involvement from our international community of stakeholders were impressive, with online peaks of 686 views.
+The conference took place on November 15-18 in partnership with major international organizations such as UNESCO, ILO, EUROPEAN COMMISSION, OECD, ECCTIS, IVETA, AER, ENNI, EAPRIL, ETF, ECCTIS, Colombo Plan Staff College, ITCILO, IDEB, ADB, Emilia Romagna Region, Apulia Region, Lisbon Municipality, Bologna Municipality and the participation rate and involvement from our international community of stakeholders were impressive, with online peaks of 686 views.

 The official opening of the event was hosted onsite at the municipality’s facilities in Palazzo d’Accursio, Bologna (Italy) and then moved on to the Portuguese Industrial Association in Lisbon, (Portugal).
 Each day was dedicated to a specific topic: green revolution, micro-credentials, digital revolution and sharing is caring, inspiring valuable discussions and bringing to the table many examples of excellence, new ideas, innovative strategies to be implemented and replicated around the world in the vocational education sector.